thradams/installer/README.md

 ## Using it

 First you need to copy the folder installer into your project.
+This folder is inside **installer_src.zip**

 ![1](i1.png)